monaSalih/reading-notes/level401/ClassRead06.md

 ## Big O Notation
-Back to 2009 they mesure how arrive faster internet or the  pigeon they found the pigeon arrive faster than the internet What's the runtime of this?
-Well it's kind of an interesting question, but you 03:29 could describe it one of two ways.
-One of which, one way you can describe it is O:
+Back to 2009 they mesure how arrive faster internet or the  pigeon they found the pigeon arrive faster than the internet HOW MASURE BIG O:

 Big O is essentially an equation that describes
-* What's the runtime of this?
-Well it's kind of an interesting question, but you 03:29 could describe it one of two ways.
-One of which, one way you can describe it is O
+* What's the runtime of this?one way you can describe it is O Claculate Big O:
+1. first one is if you have two different steps in your algorithm, you add up those steps.
+2.  second rule is that you drop constants
+3. The third rule is that if you have different inputs you're usually going to use different variables to represent them.